 New Windows versions offer multiple options for taking screenshots but Windows 7 users often believe that they only have a single solution to do it, which is not correct.

-In this article, we’ve described a number of methods you can use to take a screenshot, so you now know how to take a screenshot on Windows 7 without the snipping tool.
+In this article, we’ve described a number of methods you can use to take a screenshot, so you now know how to take a screen capture on Windows 7 without the snipping tool.
 Say goodbye to it and welcome to the more practical methods you’ve learned today.